 Hot dogs in Chicago are their own entity that aren't to be confused with New York hot dogs or Detroit-style Coney dogs.
-Here, they're "dragged through the garden," i.e. covered with multiple vegetable-based toppings and condiments: sliced tomatoes, a pickle spear, diced onion, green relish (often neon-green), sport peppers, yellow mustard and celery salt, and served on a poppy seed hot dog bun.
+Here, they're "dragged through the garden," i.e. covered with toppings and condiments: sliced tomatoes, a pickle spear, diced onion, neon green pickled relish, sport peppers, yellow mustard. and celery salt — served on a steamed poppy seed hot dog bun.
 NEVER ask for ketchup on your hot dog in Chicago.
 Also, look for dogs with natural casings.
 Your tastebuds will thank you.

 A Puerto Rican sandwich, mostly served at taquerias, that uses sliced and fried plantains in lieu of bread or buns.
 Fillings include carne asada (steak), roast pork, and chicken.
 The sandwich is often topped with cheese, lettuce, tomato, and mayonnaise.

-The flavorful cartilage ends of spare ribs are common at South Side barbecue shacks, as well as other Midwestern cities.
+The flavorful cartilage ends of spare ribs are common at South Side barbecue shacks, as well as in other Midwestern cities.
 Click here for a primer on Chicago barbecue, which is unique thanks to the wonders of smokers made from glass aquariums.

-Perhaps Chicago’s most famous chef and television personality, Rick Bayless is beloved for popularizing regional Mexican cuisine in America, beginning with the arrival of his Frontera Grill restaurant in 1987.
+Perhaps Chicago’s most famous chef and television personality, Rick Bayless is known for popularizing regional Mexican cuisine in America, beginning with the arrival of his Frontera Grill restaurant in 1987.
 Bayless went on to open the Michelin-starred tasting-menu restaurant Topolobampo next door a few years later, followed by street-food haven XOCO.
-He also has newer local restaurants, Lena Brava and Cruz Blanca, and spots around the country in California, Florida, and O'Hare International Airport.
-His salsas, sauces, marinades, and other foodstuffs are available in grocery stores around the country.
+Bayless is an entrepreneur who has also stoked concerns about appropriation within Chicago’s Mexican community.

 Lettuce Entertain You Enterprises

 Chicago’s most successful and widespread restaurant group, Lettuce Entertain You Enterprises (LEYE), founded by patriarch Rich Melman, has opened more than 130 restaurants since it was founded in 1971.
 Known for extremely well-run, often fun spots that run the gamut, its most noteworthy concepts include R.J.
-Grunts (the original LEYE restaurant), Michelin-starred Everest, Joe’s Seafood Prime Steak and Stone Crab, Three Dots and a Dash, RPM Italian and RPM Steak, Cafe Ba-Ba-Reeba!, Bub City, Studio Paris, and many more.
+Grunts (the original LEYE restaurant), Aba, Joe’s Seafood Prime Steak and Stone Crab, Three Dots and a Dash, RPM Italian and RPM Steak, Cafe Ba-Ba-Reeba!, Bub City, and many more.